ZeyadHessien-Dev/Readme.me/README.md

 ## Nursey

-• Developed a seamless platform for discovering nearby nurseries, exploring profiles, and subscribing with ease.
-• Integrated the Flutter front-end with a .NET backend, ensuring smooth data flow and secure database interactions.
-• Enhanced the UI/UX using Flutter widgets and state management for an intuitive user experience.
-• Enabled real-time schedule updates, providing parents with peace of mind and convenience
+Nursery Finder Platform

+📱 Project Overview:
+A mobile platform designed to help parents easily discover nearby nurseries, explore detailed nursery profiles, and subscribe to services effortlessly.
+The app focuses on simplifying the search and enrollment process while providing real-time updates and essential nursery information, offering parents greater peace of mind and convenience.

+🎯 My Role in the Project:
+I developed a seamless solution that allows parents to search for nurseries in their area, view detailed profiles, and complete subscriptions smoothly through the app.
+The front-end was built using Flutter, which I integrated with a .NET backend to ensure secure and efficient data management.
+Throughout development, I focused on enhancing the UI/UX using Flutter widgets and effective state management techniques, delivering an intuitive and user-friendly experience.
+Additionally, I implemented real-time schedule updates, allowing parents to stay informed about their child's daily routine and any important changes, contributing to a more reliable and reassuring experience.

 [<img src="https://upload.wikimedia.org/wikipedia/commons/3/3c/Download_on_the_App_Store_Badge.svg" alt="Get app" width="150"/>](https://apps.apple.com/eg/app/%D8%A7%D9%84%D8%AD%D8%B6%D8%A7%D9%86%D8%A9/id6444128376)

 <!--
 ---